 Reading: Advanced Textual Analysis

-Analyzing Two Texts on the Same Topic
+Analyzing Two Texts on the Same Topic 📰

-Text 1: The News Report (Informing)
+Text 1: The News Report (Purpose: To Inform)

 SIEM REAP – On October 16, 2023, the Siem Reap-Angkor International Airport (SAI) officially commenced operations, with the first commercial flight arriving that morning.
 Located approximately 40km east of Siem Reap town, the $1.1 billion project was developed under a build-operate-transfer agreement.
 The new airport features a 3,600-meter runway capable of handling long-haul aircraft and has an initial capacity of 7 million passengers annually, a figure expected to increase in future phases.